bgamari/ghc-wiki-import/commentary/packages/ghc-packages-proposal.md

 - **Module names describe *purpose* (what it's for, e.g. `Data.Bits`), whereas package names describe *provenance* (where it comes from, e.g. `"gtkhs"`)**.
 We should not mix these two up, and that is a good reason for not combining package and module names into a single grand name.
 One quite frequently wants to globally change provenance but not purpose (e.g. compile my program with a new version of package "foo"), without running through all the source files to change the import statements.

 - **New: a module name must be unique within its package (only)**.
 That is, a single program can use two modules with the same module name, provided they come from different packages.
 This is new in GHC 6.6.
-The old system (no two modules with the same name in the same program) meant that EVERY module in EVERY package written by ANYONE must have different module names.
-That's like saying that every function must have different local variables, and is a serious loss of modularity.
-Hence the change.

 For all this to work, GHC must incorporate the package name (and version) into the names of entities the package defines.
 That means that when compiling a module M you must say what package it is part of: